-Unemployment insurance is a government program that provides financial support to eligible employees after they’ve been terminated through no fault of their own.
+FUTA taxes fund federal unemployment insurance, which is a government program that provides temporary financial support to eligible employees after they’ve been terminated due to no fault of their own.
 Eligible workers typically receive a check each week until they are once again employed or they exhaust the covered time period.

 Which employees are eligible for unemployment insurance after they’re terminated?